 My application for inclusion on the Performer List was finally approved about three months after I first submitted my application form.
 I have to say that this last stage felt very drawn out, but I understand and appreciate why NHS England are so exacting.

 I shall do a follow-up to this post about the reality of being back in practice and how I found the first few months.

 And… the fabulous tee is from Opsessions.
 This is a tiny business selling “banterful clothing, accessories and all things optometry.”
 I met one of the directors when we were both in Berlin with Zeiss.
 She’s called Erica, @spinachandspecs and she’s a newly qualified optometrist.
 She sent this to me and I absolutely love it.
 So, if you are in the profession, do go and support this dynamic, ambitious young woman.
-After all, she is the future of our profession.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+After all, she is the future of our profession.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.